How Scale in Art Influences the Viewing Experience

 Scale in Art – One of Its Crucial Aspects

-Scale is essential for viewing experience, not just in fine arts, but also in architecture and other visual media.
-It defines the meaning of a work, and is one of aesthetic elements central to its making and reception.
-Scale questions the role of the viewer and perhaps more than other elements directs attention to the relation between a work and location or place.
-It is one of the crucial aspects of art that affect the reception of each work as an actual artwork.
-As seen from examples given above, scale is used as an expressive element that is often pregnant with historical and cultural meanings.
-Referencing and rescaling of different works and objects infuses the reading of art with original interpretations, unencumbered with general theories of world art, and national and geographical distinctions.
+Scale is essential for the viewing experience, not just in fine arts, but also in architecture and other visual media.
+It defines the meaning of work and is one of the aesthetic elements central to its making and reception.
+Scale in art questions the role of the viewer and perhaps more than other elements directs attention to the relation between a work and location or place.
+It is one of the crucial aspects of art that affects the reception of each work as actual artwork.
+As seen from examples given above, scale is used as an expressive element that is often filled with historical and cultural meanings.
+Referencing and re-scaling of different works and objects infuses the reading of art with original interpretations, unencumbered with general theories of world art, and national and geographical distinctions.
 Among contemporary artists there are many who play with scale, including some of the best known such as Jeff Koons.
 Significance of their works partially comes from unusual scale their works have, which disrupts cultural traditions and viewing practices.

 - Lamp L., Design in Art: Scale and Proportion, sophia.org [November 26, 2016]

 - McKenna K., (1995), Art : When Bigger Is Better : Claes Oldenburg has spent the past 35 years blowing up and redefining everyday objects, all in the name of getting art off its pedestal, articles.latimes.com [November 26, 2016]

 - Sheets H.M., (2015), Shahzia Sikander: Maximalist Miniatures, artnews.com [November 26, 2016]